mheerspink75/deploy-react-app/README.md

 **2.** Create a new git repository branch and name it gh-pages

-**3.** Update package,json with "homepage", "predeploy" and "deploy" scripts
+**3.** Update package.json with "homepage", "predeploy" and "deploy" scripts

 ```bash
 },